DoctorDalek1963/nixos-config/README.md

 You'll also have to add any rclone remotes manually.
 Then add the names of the remotes and their mountpoints to `home-manager/dyson/flake.nix`.

 Copy your sops age keys to `~/.config/sops/age/keys.txt`.
 The keys should be on separate lines.

+To setup the OpenVPN configs in GNOME's VPN menu, you'll need to import the `/etc/openvpn/<name-of-vpn>.ovpn` and copy the username and password from the `/run/secrets/openvpn/<name-of-vpn>/user-pass` file.
+The username is on the first line and the password is on the second line.